miscanth/miscanth/README.md

 ## About me
 Hi!
 I'm Julia Ermachkova, a I'm junior Python-developer from Saint-Petersburg.
 That's my repository, you're welcome!

 I’m looking to collaborate on new pet projects.

-Всем привет!
-Меня зовут Юлия, я разрабатываю на Python.

 ## 💻 Languages and Tools: